Skip to main content

 How traces connect to audits

 Audit teams need traceable evidence of who changed what, when, and whether the fix passed.
 XOR traces are built on an open IETF standard and satisfy SOC 2 and ISO 27001 change control requirements.
+Regulatory auditors (SEC, CISA, etc.) increasingly require proof of what AI systems did in production.
+Traces are that proof, in a format that is cryptographically verified and tamper-evident.

 SOC 2